apache/nuttx/configs/sama5d3x-ek/README.txt

        MKDEP                = $(TOPDIR)/tools/mknulldeps.sh

-  NOTE 1: Older CodeSourcery toolchains (2009q1) do not work with default optimization level of -Os (See Make.defs).
-It will work with -O0, -O1, or -O2, but not with -Os.

-  NOTE 2: The devkitARM toolchain includes a version of MSYS make.
-Make sure that the paths to Cygwin's /bin and /usr/bin directories appear BEFORE the devkitARM path or will get the wrong version of make.

 IDEs
 ====

   NuttX is built using command-line make.
-It can be used with an IDE, but some effort will be required to create the project (There is a simple RIDE project in the RIDE subdirectory).
+It can be used with an IDE, but some effort will be required to create the project.

   Makefile Build
   --------------